lyfar/awa-docs/docs/features/geo-allow-followup.md

 <FeatureSummary />

 ## Narrative
-Geo Allow Follow-up reintroduces location sharing to users who previously said no. Instead of repeated system prompts, we present contextual education—showing how the globe personalizes when location is enabled—and offer one-click access to OS settings.
-The tone is invitational, never coercive.
+Geo Allow Follow-up offers a respectful path to enable location after a user said no. Instead of repeating the system prompt, we explain how the globe personalizes with location and provide a direct link to settings.

+The tone stays invitational so users feel in control.
+They can enable permission with one tap or dismiss without friction.

 ## Interaction Blueprint
 1. Detect experiences (Light Map, localized missions) where location adds value for users who have declined permissions.